alexdibol/papers/README.md

-# Selected Papers — AI & Quantitative Finance
+# Selected Papers — AI and Quantum Inspired Finance

 This page aggregates companion papers by **Alejandro Reynoso**.
 All works are **human-led**: AI assists with literature triage, drafting, editing, and code scaffolding, but **direction, validation, and accountability remain human**.